readmire/code-offload/README.md

 This call graph is created and solved automatically.

 in app/src/main/java/readmire/TestGraphCut
-there is a GraphCut class, you can create the graphs manually and solve it by partitioning algorithms provided.
+there is a GraphCut class, you can create the graphs manually and solve it by the partitioning algorithms provided.

 in app/src/main/java/readmire/TestRandomGraph
-there is a RandomGraphGenerator, you can create a random graph having desired number of tasks and then solve it by partitioning algorithms.
+there is a RandomGraphGenerator, you can create a random graph having desired number of tasks and then solve it by the partitioning algorithms.